MaksymKapelianovych/FilteredGameplayTags/README.md

-This plugin allows to create custom filtered gameplay tags.
+This plugin allows to create custom typed gameplay tags.
 When variable of such type is used in BP only child tags will be allowed.
 Filtering tag will be automatically added as native tag.

-Filtered tags can be defined by inheriting FGameplayTag or other filtered tag:
+Typed gameplay tags can be defined by inheriting FGameplayTag or other typed tag:

 ```
-// Filtered tag that can only accept child tags of "Action" category
+// Typed tag that can only accept child tags of "Action" category
  USTRUCT(meta = (GameplayTagFilter = "Action", PresentAsType = "GameplayTag"))
  struct FActionTag : public FGameplayTag
  {
  	GENERATED_BODY()
- 	END_FILTERED_TAG_DECL(FActionTag, TEXT("Action"))
+ 	END_TYPED_TAG_DECL(FActionTag, TEXT("Action"))
  };

  USTRUCT(meta = (GameplayTagFilter = "Action.Melee", PresentAsType = "GameplayTag"))
  struct FMeleeTag : public FActionTag
  {
  	GENERATED_BODY()
- 	END_FILTERED_TAG_DECL(FMeleeTag, TEXT("Action.Melee"))
+ 	END_TYPED_TAG_DECL(FMeleeTag, TEXT("Action.Melee"))
  };
 ```